UniversalDependencies/docs/_hy/dep/ccomp.md

 sentence it is clear that the subject of __digging__ can only be __we__.
 This is what distinguishes `ccomp` and `xcomp`.

-Note: Complement clauses with pronouns like _այն է_ we analyze as [acl]().
+Note: Complement clauses with pronouns like _այն է, որ_ “fact is that” we analyze as [acl]().
 Hence, `ccomp` does not appear in nominals.
 This makes sense, since nominals normally do not take core arguments.